Backpack and Snorkel Travel Guide for Belize - Belize Purple Travel Guide

 Best Western Plus Belize Biltmore Plaza (book)

-A taxi from the airport costs US$25, you pay the same when you ask the hotel shuttle to pick you up.
+A taxi from the airport costs approximately the same when you ask the hotel shuttle to pick you up.
 The staff is extremely friendly and helpful - they fixed a coaster wheel for free that broke off one of our suitcases.

 The hotel was very clean and the hotel furniture showed very few signs of wear.
 Our room, room 114, had a flat screen TV, a coffee maker, phone and a fridge (that did not work).
 The staff brought us ice to keep our food cool.
 Our room was close to the pool.
 The room had a queen size bed and was very clean.
 The bathroom had a shower, shampoo and soap were provided.
 For ventilation in the bathroom, one has to open the window which unfortunately ensures that the room will get very hot during the day.
 The A/C in the bedroom was quiet and efficient and the hotel has free wifi.